 Having the house staged, especially after a major rehab, will help the potential buyers see what it would be like to live there.
 When you fix up and flip a home, you are creating an up-to-date and new living space.
 So, showing how the house could look will make it easy for the potential buyers see themselves living there – almost guaranteeing a sell.
 Making the layout of the house easily visible for the buyer makes them work less on seeing the potential.
 Show them the potential, so all they have to think about is how great their furniture and decorations would look in their newly purchased home.

 If you are posting anything online, and are able to do this well, video tours are a great tool.
 If you, or someone you know, is great with filming, add this to your selling strategy.
 A simple, but full walk through of the house is going to help your target audience assess the home before they see it in person.
 This will save you time with people who are not as serious.
 In turn, this will create the time you need to show the house for serious buyers, technically showing for the second time if they feel they’ve already walked through it online.
 Know your target buyers.
 If they are used to convenient shopping, video tours will be an investment worth making.

 · Online posting with photos:

 Maybe video tours aren’t expected from your target buyers.
-Posting photos online are expected by everyone.
-Posting photos with your online listing and your website give your potential buyers insight into what kind of flipping you do and what your properties look like.
-Posting online photos will assure the buyers of how much work has really been done.
+Posting photos online is expected by everyone.
+Photos with your online listing and your website give your potential buyers insight into what kind of flipping you do and what your properties look like.
+Online photos will assure the buyers of how much work has really been done.
 Photos also convenient for you in meetings to show unexpected buyers their options.

 If you plan ahead and are strategic, you are on the right path for flipping houses.
 Assessing whether a property is worth the fix up and flip is a great starting place.
 These other 4 steps are crucial to the flipping game, and will get you the sales you are looking for.
 Don’t hesitate to check out our other blogs pertaining to this subject, too!